Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 </div>
 </div>

 A literature review will help in finding the right philosophical stance.
+It should be combined with an interpretation of what top management is looking for (senior executives are usually not able to articulate this clearly (few would know what state-space or Bayesian means), but it can be deduced from the interviews mentioned earlier).

 ### 1.3 Limitations
 All models face [tradeoffs between being predictive, explanatory, and understandable](horns-dilemma-2.md).
 These goals typically conflict at the margin.
 E.g., a pure time-dependent model often works well for near-term forecasts but is poor at explaining yet easy to understand.
 A long-term non-linear regression model may be predictive and explanatory but harder to understand.